Wild Dogs in Africa Are Endangered – How many African wild dogs are left?

 The Masai Mara Game Reserve in Kenya hosts significant populations of wild dogs.
 In the Masai Mara, the dogs are known for their fast-paced hunting behavior, often chasing their prey through the savannah.
 A few years ago, tourists spotted 9 African wild dogs in the northern Masai Mara in the conservancies around Enonkishu, Lemek and Ol Chorro.
 Here the dogs feel safe, surrounded by tall hills and thick vegetation where they can take cover and hunt.

-The dogs are threatened in Kenya by canine distemper outbreaks, rabies and mange from community cats and dogs which have previously demolished the population, removing a vital link in the bushveld ecosystem.
+There are threats to African wild dogs in Kenya by canine distemper outbreaks, rabies and mange from community cats and dogs which have previously demolished the population, removing a vital link in the bushveld ecosystem.
 Habitat loss and increasing human-wildlife conflict continue to threaten the wild dogs in Africa, also an ongoing battle for conservationists.
 To this end, the Mara Predator Conservation Programme is monitoring the population and finding ways to save them.
 Reports of wild dogs killing sheep in local villages call for a predator-proof boma for these livestock and the collaring of some wild dogs to track their movements in partnership with the Kenya Wildlife Service.

 South Luangwa National Park, Zambia